by Frank Overton

 - “Combining endurance training with explosive and heavy strength training will improve endurance performance due to the delayed activation of less efficient type II fibers, improved neuromuscular efficiency, conversion of fast-twitch type IIX fibers into more fatigue-resistance type IIA fibers” Ronnestad BR, Mujika I Scand J Med Sci Sports.
 2014 Aug 24 (4) 603-612

 Now that you’re on board the weight lifting for cycling to improve your power output you need a plan because successful resistance training involves more than just a lot of squats.
 You’ll want to break down your time in the weight room into four phases each having a physiological purpose.
-And couple those phase with on the bike training to take the strength gains from the gym out onto the bike.
+And couple those phases with on the bike training to take the strength gains from the gym out onto the bike.
 Neuromuscular sprint and standing starts help achieve this adaptation.
+Here’s a brief description of our 4 phase cycling specific resistance training plan:

 Phase 1: Adaptation